Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 ### Re-index using remote partitioning

-When it is required to index a large Alfresco Repository instance, using a single re-index process can require a large amount of time.
+It can take a large amount of time when re-indexing a large Alfresco Repository instance using a single re-index process.
 You can scale the re-index node vertically to improve performance, but this may also not enough.
-Using [remote partitioning](https://docs.spring.io/spring-batch/docs/current/reference/html/scalability.html#partitioning), and a Spring Batch feature, you can scale horizontally the Re-indexing service.
+Using [remote partitioning](https://docs.spring.io/spring-batch/docs/current/reference/html/scalability.html#partitioning){:target="_blank"}, and a Spring Batch feature, you can scale horizontally the Re-indexing service.

 ```text
  ┌─────────────────────────┐                             ┌────────────────┐